Cruel/freeshop-site/pages/get-started.md

 ## Installation

-1. First, make sure your 3DS can install and launch homebrew software.
+1. First, make sure your 3DS can install and launch homebrew software with a CFW.
 If you have a stock system and cannot, follow the guide: [https://3ds.guide/](https://3ds.guide/)
-2. The following 3DS software is recommended for freeShop usage and setup:
+2. If you followed the guide, you likely have this software already, but the following 3DS software is recommended for freeShop usage and setup:
     - [Luma3DS](https://github.com/AuroraWright/Luma3DS/releases)
     - [FBI](https://github.com/Steveice10/FBI/releases) for an installer
     - [ftpd](https://github.com/mtheall/ftpd/releases) for transfering files to the SD card